KelvinGoodman/myRetail/README.md

  the application stops the database is destroyed.
 This is cannot be a production solution, but for a proof of concept it eliminates the need to store and protect keys and it makes it easy for others to run the application without first standing up a database.
+2. GET requests are validated to ensure the id is an integer greater than 0.
+POST bodies are validated to ensure all fields are of the correct type and not blank.